 - GPUs are driving innovations across industries that were unimaginable just a few years ago (for example, smart cameras in smart cities and self-driving tractors) and are driving the future of parallel computing.

-Tech companies are helping to build up the data science talent pool through both open-source technologies and pioneering educational initiatives (like Nvidia’s Deep Learning Institute, which provides a training platform and self-paced courses in deep learning).
+- Tech companies are helping to build the data science talent pool through both open-source technologies and pioneering educational initiatives (like Nvidia’s Deep Learning Institute, which provides a training platform and self-paced courses in deep learning).
 Listen to our recent conversation with Airbnb, which touches on the concept of open-source machine learning.